Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Literature review

 The macro-level passenger evacuation is similar to the setup of this study, but with the following major differences.
-First, in our paper, the service disruption is not as severe as the emergency situation.
-The service will recover after a period of time and passengers are allowed to wait.
-They do not necessarily need to cancel trips or follow evacuation plans as assumed in evacuation papers.
-Second, in this study, we do not adjust the operation from the supply side.
-Instead, we focus on providing information to the passengers to better utilize the existing resources/capacities of the system.
+First, in our paper, the service disruption is not as severe as an emergency situation.
+The service will recover after a period of time and passengers are allowed to wait at a station.
+They do not necessarily need to cancel trips or follow evacuation plans as required in evacuation studies.
+Second, in this study, we assume that the service adjustment is known.
+The focus is on providing information to passengers to better utilize the existing resources/capacities of the system (demand side).
+However, the evacuation studies, since usually assuming the whole system breaks down, mainly focus on designing new services, such as routing and re-scheduling (supply side).